-After a 240% surge in the past 12 months, many investors ask the same question … is Nvidia overvalued?
-On the one side, investors already owning NVDA 📈 ask themselves whether to keep on to it.
-On the other side, investors that have stayed on the sidelines so far wonder whether it’s too late to get in.
+After Deepseek’s burst onto the AI scene, more and more investors ask the same question … is Nvidia overvalued?
+Those investors already owning NVDA 📈 wonder whether to hold on to the stock.
+The few investors who stayed on the sidelines so far wonder whether it’s still worth it to get in.

 Applying fundamental analysis to determine whether Nvidia is overvalued